 In the state of Minnesota, additional parties are permitted to pursue wrongful death lawsuits.
 These include:

 - A court-appointed trustee if the family wishes for the suit to be pursued on their behalf

 If a negligent or intentional act has caused the wrongful death of a loved one, seeking damages and justice is your right.
 Robert Wilson & Associates has a team in place to uphold your rights and work on your behalf as well as the victim.
-Our pledge to treat you as we would our own family members can make the legal and grieving process easier.
-We will provide you with all of our resources in an effort to seek justice.
+Our pledge to treat you as we would our own family can make the legal and grieving process more manageable.
+We will provide you with all of our resources in helping you seek justice.

 What types of compensation are available after losing a loved one in a wrongful death accident?

-Compensation for wrongful death may be sought by a variety of parties.
+A variety of parties may seek compensation for wrongful death.
 In Minnesota, damages are awarded as a monetary sum.
 When negligence or intentional action is proven, compensation is a necessary right to prevent the further burden of the accident.
 The family members or a trustee may seek damages for the following:

 - Funeral and burial expenses

 - Medical care and services dispensed to treat the victim’s injuries